- Scientific name: Sardina pilchardus

 Supermarkets do not help with this name confusion as they often change and alter the name of this species if they believe this will boost sales.
 Sainsbury’s, for example, found that sales were increased when the name pilchards was removed from this species and it was instead referred to as Cornish sardines.
 Read more about the re-branding of fish species in this article.

 This species is of high commercial value.
-The main method of catching this species is with purse seine, although gill nets are also used.
-Due to the abundance of this species it is heavily commercially exploited with around one million tons being taken each year in total, and several areas heavily relying on this species for a large proportion of their catches.
+The main method of catching this species is with purse seine, although gill nets and other small scale fishing methods are also used.
+Due to the abundance of European pilchards it is heavily commercially exploited in certain areas where it is commonly found.
 Despite the commercial pressure on the European pilchard stocks are thought to be in relatively good shape, due to the high fecundity of this species.
 The IUCN (International Union for the Conservation of Nature) classes this as a species of Least Concern with a stable population trend.

 Pilchards have some use as a sea fishing bait.
 Read more on this topic by clicking here.